 In the 2015-2016 season, Ms. Gigliotti made her debut with the Washington National Opera, singing Siegrune and covering Flosshilde and the Second Norn in their production of Wagner’s Ring Cycle.
 She also appeared with Beth Morrison Projects for the premiere of Persona.
 She also joined the Princeton Festival for their 2016 Summer season to sing Auntie in Peter Grimes.

-Engagements during the 2013-14 season included appearances with Minnesota Opera, as Nazimova in Dream of Valentino, Florentine Opera, as Cornelia in Giulio Cesare, and Boston’s Odyssey Opera, as the title role in Mascagni’s rarely performed Zanetto.
-She also joined the Harvard-Radcliffe Orchestra for Verdi’s Requiem.
+Engagements during the 2013-14 season included appearances with Minnesota Opera as Nazimova in Dream of Valentino, Florentine Opera as Cornelia in Giulio Cesare, and Boston’s Odyssey Opera, as the title role in Mascagni’s rarely performed Zanetto.
+She also joined the Harvard-Radcliffe Orchestra for Verdi Requiem.

-After her promising debut with the Metropolitan Opera as Mercedes in the Richard Eyre production of Carmen, Ms. Gigliotti returned in 2010-2011 reprising the role of Mercedes and appearing as Siegrune in Robert Lepage’s milestone production of Die Walküre, led by James Levine, broadcast worldwide in HD.
-Ms. Gigliotti appeared as Siegrune in the Metropolitan Opera’s production of The Ring Cycle as part of the 2012/13 season.
+After her promising debut with The Metropolitan Opera as Mercedes in the Richard Eyre production of Carmen, Ms. Gigliotti returned in 2010-2011 reprising the role of Mercedes and appearing as Siegrune in Robert Lepage’s milestone production of Die Walküre, led by James Levine, broadcast worldwide in HD.
+Ms. Gigliotti appeared as Siegrune in The Metropolitan Opera’s Grammy-winning production of The Ring Cycle as part of the 2012/13 season.